Fortifications of Portsmouth: Surviving fortifications

-Antitank defence blocks on Fraser Beach are now a grade 2 listed structure.
+Antitank defence blocks on Fraser Beach are now a Grade II listed structure.
 A pair of links from one of the harbour boom chains are on display at Southsea castle.
 One of the Pickett-Hamilton forts constructed to protect the airport was on display outside the D-Day Story in Southsea.
 This was removed in 2017 when the museum was refurbished.